Jackthebighead/nlp-uplearning/lecture_notes/notes_lecture3&4.md

                 - decrease over time: $\alpha(t)=\frac{\alpha_0\sigma}{max(t,\sigma)}$, where sigma is the time threshold.
                 - exponential decay: $\alpha(t)=\alpha_0e^{-kt}$
     - optimizations on parameter update
+        - SGD works just fine usually.
+        - for more complex nets and situations, we can choose a family of more sophisticated "adaptive" optimizers that scale the parameter adjustment by an accumulated gradient, instead of SGD.
         - Momentum updates: a variant of gradient descent inspired by momentum in physics.

             ```python